-Music Technology 1: Production and Songwriting (8118): This one semester 2 credit course teaches students the skills and concepts needed for songwriting.
+This course teaches students the skills and concepts needed for songwriting.
 They will compose original music using computers, software, and cloud based applications.
 Students will learn the same processes and tools that today's composers and recording artists use.
 Students will learn the basics of music technology, computer usage, music notation, composition, arranging, and theory to help them as they go through this process.
 This course has no prerequisite and is designed for students to be successful without having any previous formal musical training.